mai-gh/diablo-tbs/readme.md

 Since you have a lot more control over timing in battles, the game becomes less difficult.

-I recommend starting new games on Nightmare difficulty and boosting your level to 20.
+I recommend starting new games on Nightmare difficulty.

+If playing a Sorcerer, it is possible to start at level 1.

+If playing a Warrior or a Rogue, I reccomend starting at level 9..

-When starting a new game, press enter, type `givexp 19`, press enter.
+When starting a new game, press enter, type `givexp 8`, press enter.

 Now spend the attribute points as you like.